mizu.js

 1 Restriction 1 Note [tag]

-• Have an immediate <a> child with an anchor link (which should points towards its parent id).
+• Contain an immediate <a> child with an anchor link pointing to its parent id.

 Modifiers